ColleagueRiley/Clipboard-Copy-Paste/README.md

 Now, to get the clipboard data you have to request that the clipboard section be converted to UTF8 via [`XConvertSelection`](https://tronche.com/gui/x/xlib/window-information/XConvertSelection.html).

-Then use [`XSync`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) to make sure the request is sent to the server.
+Then use [`XSync`](https://www.x.org/releases/X11R7.5/doc/man/man3/XSync.3.html) to send the request to the server.

 ```c
 XConvertSelection(display, CLIPBOARD, UTF8_STRING, XSEL_DATA, window, CurrentTime);